MouseBiteLabs/Game-Boy-MBC1-Cartridge/README.md

 ### Making Games Without RAM (SJ4)

 If your game does not have RAM on it (and therefore, you don't need the battery management IC U4), bridge SJ4 with solder. **Do not** bridge SJ4 if you are using U5 (TPS3613) instead of U4.

+## Test Points

+On the back of the board are five test points.
+Here's where they are connected:

+- TP1: SRAM supply voltage
+- TP2: Battery voltage (after R1)
+- TP3: Battery voltage (positive terminal of battery)
+- TP4: Ground
+- TP5: VCC input voltage

 ## Bill of Materials (BOM)